Skip Navigation or Skip to Content

 Sales Administration: Frictionless Deal Progression

-Every hour your sales team spends on CRM data entry and proposal formatting is an hour not spent closing.
+Every hour your sales team spends on CRM data entry and proposal formatting automated proposal generation is an hour not spent closing.
 Agentic workflows handle meeting extraction (auto-populating CRM from call transcripts), proposal generation (assembling customized documents from modular components), and deal stage progression (advancing pipeline stages based on engagement signals).
 Barclays deployed agentic AI for loan approval workflows and cut processing time by 70% while reducing errors to 5%.

 Operations: Scalable Delivery Without Headcount